Razzakov: Demographics

-As of 2021, the total population of Razzaqov and the subordinated villages is estimated to be 34,219 people.
-The population of the town of Razzaqov itself is 23,038.
+As of 2021, the total population of Razzakov and the subordinated villages is estimated to be 34,219 people.
+The population of the town of Razzakov itself is 23,038.

-According to the 2009 Population and Housing Census of Kyrgyzstan, at that time the population of Razzaqov itself was 18,244 and the population of Razzaqov and the subordinated villages was 27,965.
+According to the 2009 Population and Housing Census of Kyrgyzstan, at that time the population of Razzakov itself was 18,244 and the population of Razzakov and the subordinated villages was 27,965.
 The 1999 census had put the number of people living in the then village of Isfana at 15,910.
-As of 2021, the populations of Razzaqov and the subordinated villages are as follows:
+As of 2021, the populations of Razzakov and the subordinated villages are as follows:

-A large number of the residents of Razzaqov are migrant workers in Russia.
-There are no official data on the number of Razzaqovites who work abroad.
+A large number of the residents of Razzakov are migrant workers in Russia.
+There are no official data on the number of Razzakovites who work abroad.

 Representatives of many ethnic groups can be found in the town.
-Uzbeks are the largest ethnic group in Razzaqov.
+Uzbeks are the largest ethnic group in Razzakov.
 However, if the populations of the six subordinated villages are included, the Kyrgyz become the largest ethnic group.
-According to data from 2005, the ethnic make-up of Razzaqov and the six subordinated villages is as follows: 50.2 percent are Kyrgyz, 48.6 percent are Uzbek, 0.3 percent are Tatar, 0.3 percent are Tajik, and the rest are representatives of various other ethnic groups.
+According to data from 2005, the ethnic make-up of Razzakov and the six subordinated villages is as follows: 50.2 percent are Kyrgyz, 48.6 percent are Uzbek, 0.3 percent are Tatar, 0.3 percent are Tajik, and the rest are representatives of various other ethnic groups.

-Razzaqov has traditionally been Muslim.
-The residents of Razzaqov are Sunni Muslims.
+Razzakov has traditionally been Muslim.
+The residents of Razzakov are Sunni Muslims.
 There are five mosques in the town.
 There are no sizeable communities of other religious groups.

 Economy

-During the Soviet era, there were some factories in Razzaqov.
+During the Soviet era, there were some factories in Razzakov.
 Also, there was a large kolkhoz.
 Since Kyrgyzstan became independent in 1991, almost all of the factories have closed.

-Many Razzaqovites now go abroad to make a living, with the most popular destination being Russia.
+Many Razzakovites now go abroad to make a living, with the most popular destination being Russia.
 People also go to the neighboring countries of Kazakhstan, Tajikistan, and Uzbekistan.
-There are no reliable data on the number of labor migrants from Razzaqov.
+There are no reliable data on the number of labor migrants from Razzakov.

 People who stay in the town engage in trade and agriculture.
 Animal husbandry is also widespread.
 Those who engage in agriculture mostly grow grains, fruits, vegetables, and plants that produce oil.

-Razzaqov has two large bazaars.
+Razzakov has two large bazaars.
 Most sellers who work in these bazaars bring their goods from markets in Osh, Kara-Suu, and Khujand.
-Razzaqov also has a livestock market which is open on Thursdays and Fridays.
+Razzakov also has a livestock market which is open on Thursdays and Fridays.

-The economy of Razzaqov, like the economy of many Kyrgyzstani towns, is primarily kiosk in nature.
+The economy of Razzakov, like the economy of many Kyrgyzstani towns, is primarily kiosk in nature.
 A large amount of local commerce occurs at the bazaars and small kiosks all over the town.
 A significant amount of trade is unregulated.
+The town lacks a centralized sewage system and piped gas.